AMCarbonaro/KaliAI/QUICKSTART.md

 cd KaliAI
 ```

-### Step 2: Start
+### Step 2: Start (Auto-Installs Docker if Needed)
 ```bash
 chmod +x start.sh
 ./start.sh
 ```

+**First time?** The script will:
+- ✅ Automatically install Docker (if not present)
+- ✅ Install docker-compose
+- ✅ Set up everything for you
+- ⚠️ **Note:** After first Docker install, you'll need to log out and back in (or run `newgrp docker`), then run `./start.sh` again

 ### Step 3: Use
 Open your browser to: **http://localhost:7860**

 That's it!
-No Python installation, no pip install, no configuration files to edit.
+No manual installation, no pip install, no configuration files to edit - everything is automatic!

 ## What You Get